 You do not have to be working toward the Therapeutic Models of Mindfulness certificate to take any of these courses.

-Throughout this program, you will be required to keep a journal, reflecting on your expectations, experiences, learning and implementation, both personal and professional.
-Upon completion of the coursework, the journal (three to five typed pages) must be submitted to the Faculty of Social Work Professional Development office before your certificate will be granted.
+Throughout this program, you will be required to keep a journal, reflecting on your experiences.
+Your journal can be about whatever you'd like it to be about: what you learned during the program, how you've implemented mindfulness practices into your professional or personal life, what you liked/didn't like about the program, what you find helpful/not helpful about mindfulness, etc. Upon completion of the coursework, submit the journal (three to five typed pages) must be submitted to the Faculty of Social Work Professional Development office at firstname.lastname@example.org.
+The journal must be submitted before your certificate will be granted.

 In this course we will experiment with and experience the healing power of mindfulness practice and many of the skills used in the program, with a goal to jumpstarting our and our planet’s healing as we bring this work into our own work and our worlds.